ElegantEngineeringTech/laravel-cookies-consent/README.md

     /*
     |--------------------------------------------------------------------------
-    | Consent cookie configuration
+    | Consent Cookie Configuration
     |--------------------------------------------------------------------------
     |
-    | In order to keep track of the user's preferences, this package stores
+    | To keep track of the user's preferences, this package stores
     | an anonymized cookie.
 You do not need to register this cookie in the
     | package's cookie manager as it is done automatically (under "essentials").
     |
     | The duration parameter represents the cookie's lifetime in minutes.
     |
     | The domain parameter, when defined, determines the cookie's activity domain.
-    | For multiple sub-domains, prefix your domain with "." (eg: ".mydomain.com").
+    | For multiple sub-domains, prefix your domain with "." (e.g., ".mydomain.com").
     |
     */